LiveFastEatTrashRaccoon/RaccoonForFriendica/docs/manual/main.md

 - the total number of messages;
 - the time elapsed since the last message was received.

-Tapping on each item you can open the conversation detail, in the form of a traditional hat with message bubbles and a text field in the bottom part of the screen to send new ones.
+Tapping on each item you can open the conversation detail, in the form of a traditional chat with message bubbles and a text field in the bottom part of the screen to send new ones.

 Messages are being downloaded as long as they arrive while you are in this screen, otherwise you